siriniok/siriniok.github.io/_posts/2018-09-01-mit-challenge.markdown

 ---
 Hi, everyone!

-I'm Vladyslav Siriniok, a young software engineer and entrepreneur from Kharkiv, Ukraine.
+I'm Vladyslav Siriniok, a software engineer and entrepreneur from Kharkiv, Ukraine.

 Like [many](https://en.wikipedia.org/wiki/Bill_Gates) [other](https://en.wikipedia.org/wiki/Mark_Zuckerberg) [guys](https://en.wikipedia.org/wiki/Sam_Altman) in tech I dropped out of my university after a second year of study.
 And I have no regrets about that.